The Rocky Horror Show: Act II

 The Narrator foreshadows that Brad and Janet may be unsafe.
-Janet enjoys Brad's advances in her darkened bedroom before realizing that it is Frank in disguise.
+Janet enjoys Brad's advances in her darkened bedroom before realising that it is Frank in disguise.
 He convinces Janet that pleasure is no crime, and after she asks him to promise not to tell Brad, they resume their lovemaking.
 The scene changes to Brad's darkened bedroom, where Brad makes love to Janet before discovering that, once again, it is Frank in disguise.
 Frank promises not to tell Janet, but as they resume, Riff Raff interrupts on the television monitor with the message that Rocky has escaped.
 Janet searches for Brad in the laboratory and discovers Rocky hiding there.
 Checking the television monitor, Janet sees Brad in bed with Frank and seduces Rocky ("Touch-a, Touch-a, Touch-a, Touch Me").
 While searching the television monitor for Rocky, the rest of the group discovers that Janet has slept with him and Brad becomes hurt and angry ("Once in a While").
 Riff Raff then notifies Frank that there is another visitor entering the castle: Dr. Everett Scott, the paraplegic science tutor whom Brad and Janet intended to visit.

-Dr Scott in a wheelchair is wheeled into the laboratory by Columbia, where Frank accuses him and Brad of trying to investigate his castle, knowing that Dr Scott has connections with the FBI.
+Dr. Scott in a wheelchair is wheeled into the laboratory by Columbia, where Frank accuses him and Brad of trying to investigate his castle, knowing that Dr. Scott has connections with the FBI.
 Dr Scott assures him that he has come in search of Eddie, who is revealed to be his nephew ("Eddie's Teddy").
 Frank displays Eddie's corpse to the group and then uses a device to electronically restrain the three visitors and a rebellious Rocky to the floor ("Planet Schmanet Janet"); the inhabitants of the castle are revealed to be space aliens led by Frank, who abandoned their original mission in order to engage in kinky sex with Earthlings and work on Rocky.
 Magenta insists that they return to their home planet now that they have been found out; Frank refuses and, instead, declares his intentions to put on a "floor show".